wikimedia/operations-mediawiki-config/logos/README.md

 * `{name}-1.5x.png`
 * `{name}-2x.png`

-For special ocassions, a different name can be specified with the `variant` key.

 If no 1.5x or 2x versions are available, set the `no_1_5x` and `no_2x` keys.

+For special occasions, a different logo can be specified with the `selected` key.

+For logo variants, the key is the name of the variant (must start with the wiki's name) and the value is the Commons filename.